Relintai/pandemonium_engine/README.md

 WindowedPopup etc...

-Have them inherit from Window, if windowing is enabled, and Control if it's disabled, So no performance penalty on platfroms with no windowing.
+Have them inherit from Window, if windowing is enabled, and Control if it's disabled, So no performance penalty on platforms with no windowing.

 Could force windowing support for them to be disabled at compile time even if a platform can do windowing.